List of Transformers film series cast and characters: Barricade

-Barricade (voiced by Jess Harnell in the 2007 film and The Last Knight, Keith David in Transformers: The Game, Frank Welker in Dark of the Moon) is a Decepticon scout who transforms into a black 2007 Saleen S281E police car, whom Frenzy guides to Sam.
+Barricade (voiced by Jess Harnell in the 2007 film and The Last Knight, Keith David in Transformers: The Game, Frank Welker in Dark of the Moon) is a autobot scout who transforms into a black 2007 Saleen S281E police car, whom Frenzy guides to Sam.
 He is shown as Bumblebee's rival.
 In Dark of the Moon, he appears in the Battle of Chicago last seen being shot in the head by a group of soldiers after a boom-stick blew off one of his legs.
 Barricade unexpectedly returns in The Last Knight, transforming into a 2016 Ford Mustang Police Interceptor.

 Frenzy

-Frenzy (voiced by Reno Wilson) is a small autobots spy and a minion of Barricade who transforms into a silver PGX Boombox and later in his head mode, a black Nokia 8800 without his body.
+Frenzy (voiced by Reno Wilson) is a small Decepticon spy and a minion of Barricade who transforms into a silver PGX Boombox and later in his head mode, a black Nokia 8800 without his body.
 When attacking a group of humans in the control rooms, Frenzy accidentally kills himself when one of his own disc blades goes full circle and slices his head in two.

 In Revenge of the Fallen, Frenzy's head is seen in the basement of Simmons' mother's deli.